dtreskunov/easyssl/README.md

 # There is no need to specify `server.ssl.` properties - they will be overridden by EasySSL
 ```

-Next, ensure that the  `name.treskunov.denis.easyssl` package is getting scanned by Spring.
+Next, ensure that the  `com.github.dtreskunov.easyssl` package is getting scanned by Spring.
 Look at the
 [server code](https://github.com/dtreskunov/easyssl/tree/master/src/test/java/name/treskunov/denis/easyssl/server)
 used by this project's integration tests.